sakthi-aot/case-flow-ai-case-management/app/README.md

     #### Make sure you have changed the below setting in app.module.ts inorder to enbale the playground in localhost:7000 , where you can test queries amd mutations

+    Make sure you are pointing Case and Document to localhosted servers on line 33 and 34 on below configuration

+    Case must point to http://localhost:7001/graphql
+    Document must point to http://localhost:7002/graphql

     ![App Screenshot](https://github.com/AOT-Technologies/case-flow-ai/blob/staging/development/.images/caseflow-gateway-setting.png)